-To the website dedicated to the history of the Pitt family descended from Mary Pitt (nee Matcham).
+To the website dedicated to the history of the Pitt family descended from Mary Pitt (nee Matcham) in Australia.

 This site has been set up by me, Patsy Trench, great great great great granddaughter of Mary through her son Thomas.
 I have been looking into the Pitt family history for some years in order to write a book called The Worst Country in the World (published in 2012 and available as an ebook on Amazon and elsewhere), and this website is a basic outline of what I discovered in the course of my research.

-I am interested to hear from anyone who has anything to add to the information contained in this site (or to correct it), especially anyone who knows anything about Mary’s two elder sons, who went to America at some point and died there.
+I am interested to hear from anyone who has anything to add to the information contained in this site (or to correct it).
 As time goes by I will be adding more to the site as helpful relatives get in touch with more information about various branches of the family.
 To them I say a huge thank you, and please keep the information coming!

 Mary Pitt emigrated to New South Wales from Fiddleford in Dorset, England in 1801.
 The new colony, set up as a penal settlement, was not yet 14 years old, and of a European population of less than 6,000 fewer than 40 of them were free settlers.